edgarchaidez/NUMBER-GUESSER/README.md

 # NUMBER-GUESSER
-App created using React Native
+App created using React Native that guesses a two digit number inputted by the user.